snijesh/presentations/nomogram/Nomogram_Explained.md

 **Multivariate logistic regression analysis for risk of moderate-to-severe LEAD.** <br>
 CHD, coronary heart disease; CBD, cerebrovascular disease. <br>
-Model 1 is adjusted for BMI, and <br> Model 2 is adjusted for BMI, BP, TC, TG, LDL-C, HDL-C, and eGFR.
+Model 1 is adjusted for BMI, and Model 2 is adjusted for BMI, BP, TC, TG, LDL-C, HDL-C, and eGFR.<br>

 <img src='table3.png'>

 #### Predictive accuracy of nomograms for LEAD and moderate-to-severe LEAD in T2D patients.